Action Research Towards

 4- Document the socio-ecological aspects related to reforestation and restoration of agricultural corridors in Québec and other nature-based solutions in agricultural settings;

-5- Establish technical and scientific parameters to help guide large-scale deployment.
+5- Establish technical and scientific parameters in order to scale up the project.

-Out of the 80 hectares targeted, 53 hectares of agricultural corridors have already been restored, among those identified on this interactive map.
+In total, 86,000 trees and shrubs, representing more than 70 different species, have been planted across 57 hectares of agricultural corridors shown on this interactive map.
 On average, one hectare of wooded corridor helps retain about 7 tonnes of soil and 5 kilograms of nutrients (nitrogen and phosphorus) each year.
-Over the next 60 years, the completed restoration work is expected to capture an average of 670 tonnes of CO₂ equivalent annually.
+Over the next 60 years, the completed restoration work is expected to capture an average of 675 tonnes of CO₂ equivalent annually.

 Project Funding